 If you have a foot problem of any kind, come in and see me

-If you have diabetes and are concerned about the condition of your feet, ankles and toes, have pain in your feet or heels, or are experiencing any other problems with your feet, make an appointment to come see me at one of my Westchester Health offices.
+If you have diabetes and are concerned about the condition of your feet, ankles and toes, have pain in your feet or heels, or are experiencing any other problems with your feet, please call (914) 232-1919 to make an appointment to come see me at one of my Westchester Health offices.
 I’ll examine your heels, ankles and feet, evaluate your condition, and together with you, determine the best course of treatment for your specific condition.
+Whenever, wherever you need us, we’re here for you.